lwittchen/lwittchen.github.io/index.md

 # Education

 - Degree sought: Master of Science from University of Duisburg-Essen (2016/04 - present)
-  - Degree course: Energy and Finance
+  - Degree course: Energy and Finance (Avg. grade: 1.5)
-  - Avg. grade: 1.5
   - Including exchange Semester at the Norwegian School of Economics (2017/08 - 2017/12)

 - Bachelor of Engineering from University of Applied Science Dortmund (2012/09 - 2016/03)
-  - Degree course: Energiewirtschaft (Energy Economics)
+  - Degree course: Energiewirtschaft / Energy Economics (Avg. grade: 1.3)
-  - Avg. grade: 1.3

 * * *